 - Stomach sleeping, I am feeling less support than I felt on the Casper.
 I do need more support, especially under my hips.

 Both of these mattresses have a balanced foam feel.
-The comfort layers are soft yet responsive.
-I sink in a bit, but it is not difficult to move around on either mattress.
+The comfort layers are soft yet responsive, and I sink in a bit, but it is not difficult to move around on either mattress.

-See more of how I felt on the Casper in the video below.
+See more of how I felt about the firmness and feel of the Casper in the video below.

 Motion Transfer Differences